-Integrated project delivery (IPD) is an innovative way to excel your construction planning reducing waste, cutting costs and improving productivity.
-The Integrated Project Delivery main goal is to create a team effort integrating owner, architects, engineers, managers and subcontractors.
-Unlike other project efforts, the Integrated Project Delivery creates an unique bond from day one of the planning stages, binding all major project stakeholders.
+Integrated Project Delivery (IPD) is an innovative way to excel in your construction planning when it comes to reducing waste, cutting costs, and improving productivity.
+The main goal in Integrated Project Delivery is to create a team effort integrating owners, architects, engineers, managers, and subcontractors.
+Unlike other project efforts, the Integrated Project Delivery creates a unique bond from day one of the planning stages, binding all major project stakeholders.

 Professional associations like AIA and AGC are creating standards and guidelines to be used in the Integrated Project Delivery process.
 It is important to highlight that with the Integrated Project Delivery process all team members will share risks and rewards based on goal achievement.

-The IPD process needs to take care of the following areas:
+The IPD process needs to take care of the areas described below:

-All evaluations from stage one must be incorporated in the design process.
-Sustainability goals will be set and construction code regulations will be incorporated into the design process.
+- Design: All evaluations from stage one must be incorporated into the design process.
+Sustainability goals will be set, and construction code regulations will be incorporated into the design process.
 Planning a project carefully with the Integrated Project Delivery will reduce waste and produce potential savings to all participants.